zemd/zemd/README.md

     --backend
       Display projects aimed to work on backend
         <a href="https://github.com/zemd/nestjs-pino-logger">@zemd/nestjs-pino-logger</a> - a pino logger integration with nestjs framework
+        <a href="https://github.com/logtown/logtown/tree/main/packages/logtown-hono">@logtown/hono</a>            - Hono middleware for logging using logtown

     --yarn
       Display the list of yarn2 plugins and yarn2 related tools.